Finance and Funding

 3. Child Tax Credits.
 For students this replaces Dependants Grant for children.
 It is means tested on income and circumstances (Inland Revenue).
 You don’t have to be working to claim it.

-On-course student parents may apply for the Oxford Hardship Fund (which has replaced the Access to Learning Fund scheme).
+On-course student parents may apply for the Oxford Assistance Fund.

 More information for student parents can be found here.